 Her shodo artwork and paintings are deeply rooted in Buddhism and Zen and convey vivid abstract beauty born from a burning enthusiasm for the timeless spiritual power of the brush.

 In the course of the years Buddhist teachings became the central theme of her calligraphic work.
 Especially the Heart Sutra has been one of her preferred shodo sacred texts.
 She has written the Heart Sutra over and over wherever she was and in different styles.
 Through this repeated ‘molding’ the characters acquired an autonomous life and this inner movement is what is captured in her works of art.

 Make art the best gift

 We hope you enjoy discovering the shodo art gallery.
 It is our aim to give you a true aesthetic pleasure when looking at this expressive artwork.
-If you would like to buy a work or commission your very personal calligraphy please click here to contact the artist.

 Click on the image or on the link below the image for enlarged view and more information about each work.

 take a deep breath

 concentrate your whole being

 to the empty space.

 on the white paper